 - Spices & Aromatics: This curry kicks off with onion, garlic, ginger and chilli and then you need to add all your spices which includes turmeric, curry powder and cumin for the most amazingly flavourful base to your curry.
 Use extras to make this whole roasted cauliflower

 - Chickpeas: I used tinned in this curry which makes it super quick and easy

 - Vegetable Stock: Again, store bought works fine but if you have homemade then feel free to use that instead

 - Red Lentils: I love using red lentils because they cook so quickly.
 Use the leftovers to make this red lentil dal

 - Coconut Milk: I like full fat but switch out for a low fat version if you prefer

 - Spiced Oil: This is drizzled over the curry before serving and is made with chilli flakes and cumin seeds

-Chickpea Curry with Coconut Milk Instructions:
+Chickpea Coconut Curry Instructions:

 - Fry the aromatics: Heat the oil over a medium heat, add the onion and cook until softened.
 Add the garlic, ginger and spices and fry for another couple of minutes.